rancilio-pid/clevercoffee/README.md

 https://youtu.be/KZPjisOEcQ4

 ## Version
-Version 3.1.2 will be the last to support ESP8266 (the latest release is from 22.01.2023)
+Version 3.1.2 will be the last major version to support ESP8266, there will only be bug fixes for this platform.
+All newer releases will only target the ESP32.

 ## What is possible after installation into your espresso machine?
  * Control of the brew temperature with an accuracy of up to +/- 0,1°.
- * Reach the target temperature within 8 to 12 minutes after switching on (you should, however, wait a bit longer, e.g. 20 min depending on the machine to heat up the group head etc.)
+ * Reaches the target temperature within 5 to 10 minutes after switching on (you should, however, wait a bit longer, e.g. 20 min depending on the machine to heat up the group head etc.)
- * **NEW** Control all parameters and see temperature and heater graphs on a web page hosted on the ESP controller
+ * Set PID parameters and monitor current temperature and heater output on a web page hosted on the ESP controller
- * PID for steam mode with own parameters and target temperature (can be enabled in the web interface/MQTT or using the steam switch when all features are built in)
+ * Separate PID for steam mode with own parameters and target temperature (can be enabled in the web interface/MQTT or using the steam switch)
+ * Automatically brew by set time (including pre-infusion with additional dimmer for the pump).
- * Control the brew time (including pre-infusion) when all features are built in.
+ * Automatically brew by weight when scale components are built in.
- * Integration of a scale function, allows brewing by weight.
- * Multiple designs for the display, possibility to integrate further designs easily (including vertical template)
+ * Allows brew switch detection (e.g. for the shot timer) by using an optocoupler module when deciding not to control the pump from the ESP ([details](https://rancilio-pid.github.io/ranciliopid-handbook/de/customization/brueherkennung.html#konfiguration-der-erkennung)).
- * **NEW** MQTT (IoT) support to manipulate all important parameters.
+* MQTT (IoT) support to monitor and manipulate all important parameters.
- * **NEW** Transition from steam mode to normal mode optimized.
- * Brew switch detection also supported using an optocoupler when using OnlyPID ([details](https://rancilio-pid.github.io/ranciliopid-handbook/de/customization/brueherkennung.html#konfiguration-der-erkennung)).
- * Shot timer adjustable to see the reference time.
  * Extended data monitoring via Influxdb/Grafana.
+ * Choose from multiple designs for the display (including vertical), possibility to integrate custom designs
- * Over-The-Air updates of the firmware are possible via WiFi
+ * Over-The-Air updates of the firmware (WiFi)

 User feedback and suggestions for further development of the software are most welcome.
 You are welcome to help us in our mission to make better espresso :)